camunda/camunda/docs/src/yaml-workflows/control-flow.md

       type: shipment-service
 ```

-For example, the order-process starts with _collect-money_, followed by _fetch-items_ and ends with _ship-parcel_.
+For example, this workflow starts with _collect-money_, followed by _fetch-items_ and ends with _ship-parcel_.

 ## Conditional Flows